 Model

 We want to regress the population 2019 by the deaths of Covid-19 because with our analysis, we realised that most countries across the globe suffered relatively high death rates.
-There was a relatively positive relationship between the Population 2019 and the deaths as our variables basing on the equation: y=mx + c using the scatter plot.
+There was a relatively positive relationship between the Population 2019 and the deaths.

 Basing on the results, Deaths are very high in low income countries.
 With the variation of deaths and population 2019, the number of deaths increases as the population increases especially in high income countries.
 In low income countries across the globe, there were relatively low deaths rates though they had relatively high population.